devmadaan/devmadaan/README.md

 ## Hi there 👋

-🧑🏻‍💻 My name is Rahul Wadhwa, I'm a Software Developer from India.
+🧑🏻‍💻 My name is Dev Madaan, I'm a Software Developer from India.
 🔭 I like to work on hard problems where technology can have a long-term meaningful impact.
 📩 Do you need an application?
 Send an email on rahulwadhwa238@gmail.com